-Last December we announced our commitment to provide the necessary capabilities for data streaming systems, that will enable data-driven businesses to achieve compliance with GDPR prior to the regulation’s effective date (May 25, 2018), and this post explains how Lenses delivers by providing Data Governance capabilities and GDPR compliance by design.
+Last December we announced our commitment to provide the necessary capabilities for data streaming systems, that will enable data-driven businesses to achieve compliance with GDPR prior to the regulation’s effective date (May 25, 2018), and this post explains how Lenses provides Data Governance capabilities and GDPR compliance by design.

 The immutable nature of modern high-performance distributed systems, provides a lot of competitive advantages to various industries that are interested in fast loading streams of events and apply low latency queries and scalable processing for data in motion.
 Regulations such as the GDPR and Data Governance challenges, are making it non trivial to build compliant applications on such systems, as these become critical paths of the architecture.

 Many companies are looking to make GDPR compliance easier and faster for their streaming data architectures.
-With our team bringing heavy industry experience in the financial industry, high frequency trading and top tier investment banking, where regulations are treated as a first class citizen, we built Lenses to provide Data Governance by design.
+Our team brought all the experience from the financial industry and top tier investment banking (where regulations are treated as a first class citizens) in Lenses to provide everyone Data Governance by design.

-Lenses is a streaming management platform for data discovery and management / operation of real-time pipelines that enable data movement across systems and processes.
+Lenses is a data operation platform that enables data literacy, discovery, management and movement of data across systems and processes.
+As an overlay technology, it offers amazing visibility and control over all streaming data and technologies.
+It provides the necessary abstractions and best practises and at the correct layer and thus future proofs your data system.
 At the same time provides a default and secure gateway to safely share data in motion among users or applications.
 Lenses embraces Apache Kafka and Kubernetes, and provides a number of open source components to achieve so.

-Lenses, with its Lenses SQL streaming engine already adopted by many industry-leading organisations, is well placed to support data protection compliance and help companies meet evolving data governance demands.
+Lenses with its industry-leading SQL engine, is well placed to support data protection compliance and help companies meet evolving data governance demands with streaming data.

-If we take a step back from GDPR, modern data operations that include streaming components like Kafka, should ensure data availability, integrity and security, while protecting and governing usage of Personal Identifiable Information (PII).
+If we take a step back from GDPR, modern data operations that include streaming components like Kafka, should ensure data availability, integrity and security and at the same time protect and govern the usage of Personal Identifiable Information (PII).
 What customer information do I have?
 How we receive this data?
 Who has access or looked to the data?
 How to report this information? .. and the list goes on!

 By treating security as a first class citizen for all User Access Rights & processes, Lenses ensures exactly who should be allowed to use the data and enforces the access rights